 Jennifer Levasseur

-MA Math, Health & Fitness, Art, Music, Language Arts, Counselor, English
+Math, Health & Fitness, Art, Music, Language Arts, Counselor, English

 Esta lección introducirá a los estudiantes a las cuatro cualidades principales del sonido: altura, intensidad, duración y timbre.
 Es crucial para desarrollar la percepción auditiva y comprender cómo interactuamos con el mundo sonoro.
 Diseñada para una clase de 17 alumnos (3 TEA), en 1 sesión de 30 minutos.